1. HISTORY

 STOCK POT MALDEN 1 OPENS UP

-In 2013, we signed a long-term lease for Stock Pot Malden 1, the 7,500 square feet building located at 342, Pearl Street, that had long served as the commissary for the Malden high school.
+In 2013, we signed our first long-term lease for Stock Pot Malden 1, the 7,500 square feet building located at 342, Pearl Street, that had long served as the commissary for the Malden high school.
 The building was mostly vacant and in need of significant investment to bring it up to code and put it in a position to house food start-ups.
 The buildout took place over several months in late 2013 and early 2014.

-OUTFITTING A VOLUME KITCHEN AT STOCK POT MALDEN 1
+ADDING A VOLUME KITCHEN AT STOCK POT MALDEN 1

 The 2015-2019 period was marked by the emergence of a new type of company: the centrally-prepared meal companies.
 These companies prepare full meals that get distributed to individual homes, to schools, to institutions and corporations that do not have an on-site kitchen, and to food pods and food vending machines.
 These companies are typically larger than food trucks or food product companies, grow faster, and often have access to venture capital.